tpaschalis/tpaschalis.github.io/_posts/2024-08-12-lock-striping.md

 Solutions falling on the earlier part of the spectrum benefit from low overhead but end up with sequential access to the data as usage grows and grabbing/releasing locks in a hot path isn't cheap on the CPU; while solutions falling on the latter part theoretically allow for constant-time concurrent access but with  additional overhead that scales with the size of data.

-Go itself contains a [sync.Map](https://pkg.go.dev/sync#Map) types, but it does come with very specific

 Generally, it's hard to predict what solution will perform better under concurrent access in your specific language, CPU architecture and system load.
+Go itself contains a [sync.Map](https://pkg.go.dev/sync#Map) types, but it does come with very specific caveats on how to use.
 So as it's with all performance problems, the same advice applies _"First measure, then improve"_, and this technique allows just that.

 ## The idea

-Lock striping is a middle-ground solution, which attempts to lower lock contention while also keeping memory stable.
+Lock striping is a middle-ground solution, which attempts to lower lock contention while also keeping memory usage stable.
 It works by sharding a map in N stripes/sub-maps/buckets, with each stripe having its own lock.
 Items are assigned to their stripe pseudorandomly by performing a bitmask or a modulo operation on a sticky characteristic of each item, such as an ID or a hash of its contents.